Protecting Plumbing

 Humidifier adjustments and maintenance are often overlooked, but if you have a natural gas forced air furnace (which most are in Calgary, Red Deer and Edmonton), the air will dry out as it is heated.
 In summer months, lower humidity levels can reduce the heat in your home.
 In the winter, higher humidity can help heat the air.

-This is a great time of year to test your detectors and replace batteries if needed.
+(This is a great time of year to test your detectors and replace batteries if needed.)

-Shorter days mean darker, longer evenings.
-Make sure your walkways and entrance ways are well-lit.
+(Shorter days mean darker, longer evenings.
+Make sure your walkways and entrance ways are well-lit.)

-Consider adding permanent Christmas lights to your home.
 These can be used to enhance the curb appeal of your home, but the extra lighting can also increase the safety and security of your home.

 Leaves and debris can trap water, creating ice dams and water damage when it freezes.
 Eaves need to be directed away from the house to prevent water pooling in the water table below the house.